phantom-pavlova/qaaab/README.md

 ni		2 - resize all images using the same ratio, with biggest image dimension SIZE pixels
-		3 - resize so each file is (approx) SIZE Kbytes ni		4 - change compression ratio so each file is SIZE Kbytes 5 - like choice 1 but size is 800 - does subdirs
+		3 - resize so each file is (approx) SIZE Kbytes ni		4 - change compression ratio so each file is SIZE Kbytes 5 - like choice 1 but size is 1024 - does subdirs
 		6 - quit
 ni = not done yet)

 if 1-5 entered, you will be prompted for a NAME and SIZE then subdir created, and progress of conversion shown maybe do subdirectories as well

-qaaab stat
-- just shows geometry, compression ratio and filesize of jpegs, then exits.

 qaaab help